bioimagesuiteweb/bisweb/js/modules/README.md

 	-load: Loads a specified module and execute it with the specified parameters.

 	-test: Validates the proper function of a module by executing it on a test image and comparing it against the expected output.
 Same parameters as load.

+## Adding a New Module

+1. Create your module probably copying an existing one and renaming it
+2. Register the module in moduleindex.js  (see what happens to smoothimage and copy, two lines need to be added)
+3. Add it to cpp/ModuleList.txt -- this is needed to create the script to run the module on make install
+4. Add a test in modules_test.json  and any goldstandard data in test/testdata/ ....